The Bear Trap: What it is and How not to fall for it

 What is a bear trap in simple terms?

-A bear trap is a false signal in the market where an asset's price drops suddenly, tricking traders into selling, only for the price to reverse and rise again quickly. -
+A bear trap is a false signal where an asset's price drops sharply, tricking traders into selling, only for the price to reverse and rise again. -

 Who benefits from a bear trap?

-Large-scale investors or "whales" often benefit from bear traps.
-They may initiate the sell-off to buy assets at a lower price from panicked retail investors before driving the price back up. -
+Large-scale investors or 'whales' often benefit.
+They may initiate the sell-off to accumulate assets at a lower price from panicked retail investors before driving the price back up. -

 How is a bear trap different from a real bear market?

-A bear trap is a short-term event, often lasting hours or days, followed by a price recovery.
+A bear trap is a short-term event followed by a price recovery.
 A bear market is a long-term period of sustained price decline that can last for months or years. -

 What is the opposite of a bear trap?

 The opposite is a bull trap.
-This is when an asset's price falsely breaks out to the upside, luring in buyers, before it quickly reverses and falls. -
+This occurs when an asset's price falsely breaks out to the upside, luring in buyers before it reverses and falls sharply. -

 What is a key indicator of a potential bear trap?

-A key indicator is a sharp price drop on low trading volume.
-Low volume suggests a lack of strong selling pressure, making it more likely that the downward move is a trap rather than the start of a genuine downtrend.
+A primary indicator is a sharp price drop on low trading volume.
+Low volume suggests a lack of strong selling pressure, making it more likely that the move is a trap rather than the start of a genuine downtrend.